Using Fortanix Data Security Manager for Percona MySQL Encryption at Rest

 ALTER INSTANCE ROTATE INNODB MASTER KEY;

-The following screenshot shows the activity logs for the MySQL application and an audit trail of the master key usage.
+The following figure shows the activity logs for the MySQL application and an audit trail of the master key usage.

 Figure 7: MySQL activity logs